telerik/kendo-ui-builder/docs/views/data-grid.md

 * Supports error handling.
 * Allows you to set and edit its basic functionalities.
 For more information on the settings that are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

 The view also includes custom sections where you can include your own HTML.
-Each section is identified in the view design page with a placeholder containing descriptive text:
+Each section is identified in the view design page with a placeholder which contains descriptive text.

 * Custom top HTML section&mdash;Located in the area above **Header Title**.
 * Custom middle HTML section&mdash;Located in the area below **Header Title** and above **Grid**.